Rajeshrj202/laravel-mail/README.md

      php artisan key:generate

-> 7. Create a new Database table and update your Database credentials and Mail credentials to .env file
+> 7. Create a new Database and update your Database credentials and Mail credentials to .env file

      DB_CONNECTION=mysql
      DB_HOST=127.0.0.1